microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity-code/.github/ISSUE_TEMPLATE/load_test_report.md

+---
---- title: Load test failure! assignees:
+title: Load test failure!
+assignees: rjayapra

-{your_username} labels:
+labels: bug
+---
-bug --- A load test failure has occurred.
+A load test failure has occurred.
 Please access the Azure Load Test portal to learn more about this latest run.